Usage

 Sequence Type

 aform-rs auto-detects the sequence type (RNA, DNA, or Protein) when loading a file.
-You can also manually set it:
+Protein alignments automatically enable base coloring, consensus, and conservation bar.
+RNA/DNA alignments with SS_cons automatically enable structure coloring.
+You can also manually set the type:

 | Command | Description |